Python-SIP/sip/sphinx/directives.rst

     %RealArgNames

-When providing handwritten code as part of either the :directive:`MethodCode` or :directive:`VirtualCatcherCode` directives the names of the arguments of the function or method are based on the number of the argument, i.e. the first argument is named ``a0``, the second ``a1`` and so on.
+When providing handwritten code as part of either the :directive:`%MethodCode` or :directive:`%VirtualCatcherCode` directives the names of the arguments of the function or method are based on the number of the argument, i.e. the first argument is named ``a0``, the second ``a1`` and so on.

 This directive is used to specify that the real name of the argument, if any,